-Narrow Money & Broad Money are an important topics from the applicable CAIIB & JAIIB NOV/DEC 2022 Syllabus & other IIBF Banking exams in which finance plays a role.
-In this article, we will put some insight on the topic of Money & then move forward with how you can clear your CAIIB’s & JAIIB’s upcoming NOV / DEC 2022 Attempts.
-Both of them being flagship courses of IIBF, JAIIB & CAIIB candidates need the right material & right strategy to pass their respective NOV /DEC 2022 Exams!
+Narrow Money & Broad Money are important topics from the applicable CAIIB & JAIIB MAY/JUNE 2023 Syllabus & other IIBF Banking exams in which finance plays a role.
+In this article, we will put some insight into the topic of Money & then move forward with how you can clear your CAIIB’s & JAIIBs’ upcoming MAY / JUNE 2023 Attempts.
+Both of them being flagship courses of IIBF, JAIIB & CAIIB candidates need the right material & right strategy to pass their respective MAY / JUNE 2023 Exams!

-Learning Sessions is here to guide you through your JAIIB & CAIIB 2022 journey like it had helped many other JAIIB & CAIIB candidates pass JAIIB Exams and CAIIB Exams over the last few years with the help of Learning Sessions’ materials.
+Learning Sessions is here to guide you through your JAIIB & CAIIB 2023 journey like it had helped many others!
+Lakhs of JAIIB & CAIIB candidates have passed JAIIB Exams and CAIIB Exams over the last few years with the help of Learning Sessions’ materials.

 Well, before we try to make you understand what is Narrow Money & Broad Money, we would like for you to understand the meaning of money.

 Money serves as a medium of exchange.
 A medium of exchange of goods in the past besides barter trade was gold or silver.
 In spite of these, money remains the primary tool for exchanging goods and services.

 Most people see money as just that: money.
 Money, however, is defined differently in different regions.
 There are, however, different measures of broad and narrow money in different countries.

 However, let’s explore the differences between the two.

 Narrow Money (M1)